kinano/NotificationSystem/README.md

 # NotificationSystem
-Rough draft for a notification system for teams.
-This is a fork from Gianluca Guarini's repo: https://github.com/GianlucaGuarini/nodejs-MySQL-push-notifications-demo

 There is a table of users, a table of teams, and a join table of users to teams, which also has flag of whether the user in the team is a leader of the team.

 We would like to build a notification system for when a user comments on something.
 The system will notify the rest of the team members when the comment is public, and only the leader when the comment is private.

-# Big Thanks
-This repo is a customized fork of the following repo https://github.com/GianlucaGuarini/nodejs-MySQL-push-notifications-demo
+This repo shows a rough draft for a notification system for teams.
+I customized existing code from Gianluca Guarini's repo: https://github.com/GianlucaGuarini/nodejs-MySQL-push-notifications-demo

 # Assumptions:
-* We may need to support any notification mechanism(email, sms, push, social media...etc).
+* We may need to support any notification mechanism(email, sms, push to web apps, social media...etc).
 * Team leaders will always be notified of the comment(s).
 * Team members will only be notified of public comments.
 * The comments system is already in place and will store the data in a dedicated comments table.